Go to main content

 More than half the world's inhabitants now live in cities.
 The urban environment has become the dominant framework for social practices and relations, within which conflicts are regulated and public policies shaped.
 Alongside national space, cities and metropolises have established themselves as a key scale for understanding and acting on the economic, social and environmental issues of our time.
 Urban actors, whether elected representatives, bureaucrats or economic players, are striving to make sense of them and respond with political proposals.
 This relocalization of politics is giving rise to an unprecedented politicization of major strategic choices for cities.
 This specialized course deals with the major transformations of European cities under the impact of globalization, changes in production systems, Europeanization and the recomposition of states.
 It offers a political sociology perspective on governance and urban policies.
 It examines the reshaping of the state and its relationship with cities, the economic and social transformations of territories, and changes in the forms of political mobilization and the production of urban policies.
 These issues are addressed through a series of major socio-urban challenges and the policies implemented in European cities in response to them.
 Based on defined themes, the course combines the reading of contemporary scientific texts with the presentation of specific case studies, drawn from different sectors of urban policy, in different countries, regions and cities.
 These will be discussed and questioned using the theoretical tools of urban studies.

-History of political ideas (Syllabus)
+History of political ideas (Syllabus) - French-taught

 O. Ihl

-This course in the history of political ideas introduces students to some of the works (Locke, Rousseau, Montesquieu, Tocqueville, Péguy, Foucault, Lefort...) and currents of thought (utilitarianism, liberalism, Romanticism, nationalism...) that form the fabric of contemporary debate.
+This course in the history of political ideas introduces students to some of the works (Locke, Rousseau, Montesquieu, Tocqueville, Péguy, Foucault, Lefort...) and currents of thought (utilitarianism, liberalism, romanticism, nationalism...) that form the basis of contemporary debate.
 The guiding principle of this course will be to understand how political reason has emancipated itself, since the end of the 18th century, from the powers and tutelage of tradition.
 What place does it occupy today in a world marked by rising social inequalities and increasing migration, but also by the redefinition of the relationship between man and other living species?
 It's an opportunity to reconnect with the power of the great texts and question the role of ideas in history.
 What makes a piece of writing a work of art?
 What relationship can be established between text and context?
 Is the notion of author an illusion?

-Elections in France (Syllabus)
+Elections in France (Syllabus) - French-taught

 F. Gougou

 In this specialized course, I will share with you the keys to understanding electoral and partisan developments under the Fifth Republic.
 While remaining resolutely in touch with the most recent dynamics, in particular the 2024 elections, I will present the major moments in French electoral history since 1958.
-I'll make some forays into local elections, but my main focus will be on national elections - presidential, legislative and referendum.
+I will make some forays into local elections, but my main focus will be on national elections - presidential, legislative and referendum.

 This course is designed for those who have never done electoral analysis before, as well as for those who already know something about elections and voting.
-Beyond the case of France, my aim is to show that some of the recent changes in our country's political landscape (falling voter turnout, collapse of government parties, rise of the radical right, recomposition of the left, etc.) reflect long-term trends that run through all Western liberal democracies.
+Looking beyond the case of France, my aim is to show that some of the recent changes in our country's political landscape (falling voter turnout, collapse of government parties, rise of the radical right, recomposition of the left, etc.) reflect long-term trends that run through all Western liberal democracies.

-Central and Eastern European countries (Syllabus)
+Central and Eastern European countries (Syllabus) - French-taught

 S. Lemasson